FDNY firefighter killed battling fire on Harlem movie set

 Firefighter Michael Davidson, who was assigned to the nozzle with the responsibility of operating a hoseline to suppress the fire, became separated from his fellow firefighters as conditions rapidly were deteriorating.

-Officials say after a desperate search to locate Davidson, he was transported to Harlem Hospital, where he died.
+Officials said after a desperate search to locate Davidson, he was found unconcious.
+He was transported to Harlem Hospital, where he died.

 FDNY Commissioner Dan Nigro hailed the 15-year veteran as a hero.